 on Silicon Epitaxy and Heterostructures.

-- His research interests include nanofabrication, Si/SiGe heterostructures, nanoelectronic silicon devices, quantum cascade lasers,
+- His research interests include nanofabrication, quantum technologies, Si/SiGe heterostructures, nanoelectronic silicon devices, quantum cascade lasers,

-quantum devices, silicon photonics, terahertz systems, sensors and thermoelectrics.
+quantum devices, silicon photonics, plasmonics for mid-infrared applications, terahertz systems, sensors and thermoelectrics.